edmond-b/edmond-b/README.md

 ## Other Interests

 **Martial Arts** - For the last 14 years, I have been doing various styles of martial arts including Muay Thai, Boxing, Ju Jitsu and Wrestling.
 This is a significant part of my life and it has taught me discipline and humility.
 **3D Design** - From a young age I have dabbled in 3D programs such as Blender, Sketch-Up and Endorphin.
-Though just a hobby I have become quite adept in both had surface and soft body modelling, at one time I even created renders of plans that were carried out on our home.
+Though just a hobby I have become quite adept in both hard surface and soft body modelling, at one time I even created renders of plans that were carried out on our home.
 **Motorcycles and Mechanics** - It’s been a while since I last own a bike but in the time I did I would do all maintenance myself, even going as far as to strip the engine and rebuild it.
 **Golf** - In the last couple of years I have picked up golf as a hobby.
 It has been the source of both great pleasure and deep frustration.